 “Ugly and amazingly comfortable”

 After the wedding, most of the guys gave their shoes to their fathers, fathers-in-law and Goodwill.
-I decided to hold on to mine as a keepsake for my best friend’s wedding.
 Every now and then I’ll even use it as a lunchbox for work.

 There’s a saying that goes, “Don’t knock it until you try it.”

-After finally having tried the Nike Monarchs for our first time, we can now start knocking it.
+After finally trying the Nike Monarchs, we can now start knocking it.